Introduction

 Beastall, G., Kenny, D., Laitinen, P. and ten Kate, J., 2005.
 A guide to defining the competence required of a consultant in clinical chemistry and laboratory medicine.
 Clinical Chemistry and Laboratory Medicine (CCLM), 43(6), pp.654-659.

 Berendes, S., Heywood, P., Oliver, S. and Garner, P., 2011.
-Quality of private and public ambulatory health care in low and middle income countries: systematic review of comparative studies.
+Quality of private and public ambulatory health care in low and middle-income countries: systematic review of comparative studies.
 PLoS medicine, 8(4), p.e1000433.

 Bishop, M.L., Fody, E.P. and Schoeff, L.E. eds., 2013.
 Clinical chemistry: principles, techniques, and correlations.
 Lippincott Williams & Wilkins.

 Brown, C.A. and Busman, M., 2003.
 Expatriate health-care workers and maintenance of standards of practice factors affecting service delivery in Saudi Arabia.
-International Journal of health care Quality assurance, 16(7), pp.347-353.
+International Journal of health care Quality Assurance, 16(7), pp.347-353.

 Büyüközkan, G., Çifçi, G. and Güleryüz, S., 2011.
 Strategic analysis of healthcare service quality using fuzzy AHP methodology.
 Expert systems with applications, 38(8), pp.9407-9424.

 Chahal, H. and Bala, M., 2012.
-Significant components of service brand equity in healthcare sector.
-International journal of health care quality assurance, 25(4), pp.343-362.
+Significant components of service brand equity in the healthcare sector.
+International Journal of health care quality assurance, 25(4), pp.343-362.

 Chapman, S.A. and Himmerick, K., 2017.
 California’s Medical Laboratory Technician (MLT) Workforce: Opportunities and Key Policy Issues.